gantengjanuar/gantengjanuar.github.io/_posts/2024-10-11-deploy-openstack.md

 ---
-title: 'How To Deploy OpenStack'
+title: 'How To Deploy OpenStack With Kolla-Ansible'
 date: 2024-10-11
 permalink: /posts/2024/11/deploy-openstack/
 tags: